Atchison, Topeka, and Santa Fe Railway Chief.

-The Atchison, Topeka, and Santa Fe Railway (AT&SF), more often referred to as the “Santa Fe Railroad,” was first chartered by the Kansas Territorial Legislature in February 1859 and called the Atchison-Topeka Railroad.
+The Atchison, Topeka & Santa Fe Railroad, more commonly referred to as the “Santa Fe Railroad,” was first chartered by the Kansas Territorial Legislature in February 1859 as the Atchison-Topeka Railroad.
 The Atchison & Topeka Company was organized on February 11 of that year.

-Four years later, in November 1863, “Santa Fe” was added to the name, but ironically, the railroad’s main line never reached there as the terrain was too difficult to lay the tracks.
+Four years later, in November 1863, “Santa Fe” was added to the name; however, the railroad’s main line never reached there because the terrain was too difficult to lay tracks.
 Instead, the city of Albuquerque served New Mexico and the Santa Fe area.

-In 1864 Congress made a large grant of land for the benefit of the road and counties through which it was to run voted bonds to aid in its construction.
-Work was commenced at Topeka, Kansas, in the fall of 1868, and the following year was finished to Burlingame, a distance of 27 miles.
+In 1864, Congress made a large grant of land for the benefit of the road and counties through which it was to run, and voted bonds to aid in its construction.
+Work commenced at Topeka, Kansas, in the fall of 1868 and was finished the following year at Burlingame, a distance of 27 miles.
 When the track was completed to Wakarusa, 13 miles from Topeka, an excursion was run there from Topeka to celebrate the event.
-Cyrus K. Holliday, who planned the enterprise and was the first president of the company, in a speech on that excursion, predicted that one day the western terminus of the road would be at some point on the Pacific coast.
+Cyrus K. Holliday, who planned the enterprise and was the company’s first president, in a speech during that excursion, predicted that the western terminus of the road would one day be located on the Pacific coast.
 It is said that when the prophecy was uttered, one incredulous individual, unable to control his mirth at the thought of that little crooked road becoming a great trans-continental thoroughfare, threw himself on the grass and exclaimed, “Oh, the old fool!”
-Yet the prediction turned out to be correct.
+Yet the prediction proved correct.

-As the railroad was first being built, many of the tracks were laid directly over the wagon ruts of the Santa Fe Trail, and in 1869, the first general office building of the company was built in Topeka.
+As the railroad was being built, many of the tracks were laid directly over the wagon ruts of the Santa Fe Trail.
+In 1869, the company’s first general office building was constructed in Topeka.
 This building also served as a passenger station and freight depot.
-When the line was extended to Newton, Kansas in 1871, the railroad assured its success by becoming a major cattle shipper.
+When the line was extended to Newton, Kansas, in 1871, the railroad assured its success by becoming a major cattle shipper.
 Later, it would also extend to Wichita and Dodge City, making those settlements into instant “cowtowns.”

 In January 1872, the division between Atchison and Topeka was graded, but the track was not laid until later.
-As the railroad continued to expand, it increased its demand for its services and profitability by selling farmland from the land grants Congress had awarded it.
+As the railroad expanded, it increased its demand for services and profitability by selling farmland from the land grants Congress had awarded it.

-Rather than turn its survey southward at Dodge City, AT&SF headed southwest over Raton Pass because of coal deposits near Trinidad, Colorado, and Raton, New Mexico.
-In 1873 the mainline of the road was completed to the Kansas/Colorado state line and connected to Pueblo, Colorado, in 1876.
+Rather than turn its survey southward at Dodge City, the Atchison, Topeka & Santa Fe Railroad headed southwest over Raton Pass due to coal deposits near Trinidad, Colorado, and Raton, New Mexico.
+In 1873, the mainline of the road was completed to the Kansas-Colorado state line and connected to Pueblo, Colorado, in 1876.

-The Denver & Rio Grande Railroad (D&RG) was also aiming at Raton Pass, but AT&SF crews arose early in 1878 and were hard at work with picks and shovels before the D&RG crews showed up.
-During this time, the two railroads had a series of skirmishes over occupancy of the Royal Gorge west of Cañon City, Colorado which resulted in physical confrontations leading to two years of armed conflict known as the Royal Gorge Railroad War.
+The Denver & Rio Grande Railroad (D&RG) was also aiming at Raton Pass, but Atchison, Topeka & Santa Fe Railroad crews arrived early in 1878 and were hard at work with picks and shovels before the D&RG crews arrived.
+During this period, the two railroads engaged in a series of skirmishes over the occupation of the Royal Gorge west of Cañon City, Colorado, which culminated in physical confrontations and a two-year armed conflict known as the Royal Gorge Railroad War.
 The feud continued until the Federal Government intervened, and a settlement was agreed to in February 1880.

 Atchison, Topeka & Santa Fe Railroad in Albuquerque, New Mexico.

-The AT&SF reached Albuquerque in 1880, and Santa Fe was served along a short branch from Lamy, New Mexico.
-In March 1881, the AT&SF connected with the Southern Pacific Railroad at Deming, New Mexico, forming the second transcontinental rail route.
-The railroad was then built southwest from Benson, Arizona, to Nogales on the Mexican border, where it connected with the Sonora Railway.
+The Atchison, Topeka & Santa Fe Railroad reached Albuquerque in 1880, and Santa Fe was served along a short branch from Lamy, New Mexico.
+In March 1881, the Atchison, Topeka & Santa Fe Railroad connected with the Southern Pacific Railroad at Deming, New Mexico, forming the second transcontinental rail route.
+The railroad was then built southwest from Benson, Arizona, to Nogales on the Mexican border, where it connected with the Sonoran Railway.

 Afterward, the Santa Fe began to expand in California and took control of several lines, including the Gulf, Colorado & Santa Fe Railway in 1886 and a line between Wichita and Fort Worth in 1887; lines from Kansas City to Chicago, Illinois; from Kiowa, Kansas to Amarillo, Texas and from Pueblo to Denver, Colorado in 1888; and purchased the Frisco and the Colorado Midland Railway in 1890.
 By January 1890, the entire system consisted of some 7,500 miles of track.

-Subsequent expansion of the Santa Fe Railway encompassed lines from Amarillo to Pecos, Texas in 1899; from Ash Fork, Arizona to Phoenix, from Williams, Arizona to the Grand Canyon in 1901, and other smaller lines in New Mexico and Texas.
-Continuing their expansion in the next few years, they also took over several short railroads and built new lines in California.
+The subsequent expansion of the Santa Fe Railway encompassed lines from Amarillo to Pecos, Texas, in 1899; from Ash Fork, Arizona, to Phoenix; and from Williams, Arizona, to the Grand Canyon in 1901, as well as other smaller lines in New Mexico and Texas.
+Continuing their expansion over the next few years, they also acquired several short railroads and constructed new lines in California.

 By 1912, the Atchison, Topeka & Santa Fe Railroad encompassed nearly 10,000 miles of road.
-According to the railroad commissioner’s report, it included 2,659 miles in Kansas, and the company expended over $3,000,000 in shops and office buildings in Topeka.
+According to the railroad commissioner’s report, the railroad operated 2,659 miles in Kansas and expended over $3,000,000 on shops and office buildings in Topeka.

-Becoming one of the first significant freight operators at one time, the enterprise included a tugboat fleet, bus service, ferryboats, and an airline — the short-lived Santa Fe Skyway.
+At one time, the enterprise was among the first significant freight operators and included a tugboat fleet, bus service, ferryboats, and an airline—the short-lived Santa Fe Skyway.
 Its bus line extended passenger transportation to areas not accessible by rail, and ferryboats on the San Francisco Bay allowed travelers to complete their westward journeys to the Pacific Ocean.

-1905 El Tovar Hotel built by Fred Harvey as part of the Santa Fe Railroad System.
+Fred Harvey built the 1905 El Tovar Hotel as part of the Santa Fe Railroad System.
 Photo by Carol Highsmith.

 After World War II, the nation began to travel more than ever, and the railroad stepped in to add even more lines.
-On March 29, 1955, the railway was one of many companies that sponsored attractions in Disneyland with its 5-year sponsorship of all Disneyland trains and stations until 1974.
+On March 29, 1955, the railway was one of many companies that sponsored attractions in Disneyland, with a five-year sponsorship of all Disneyland trains and stations that lasted until 1960.

 Also See: